Introduction to Software Tester Work

-A test case is the more detailed version of the test scenario where the scenario is broken down into more detailed steps which the user will actually perform while using the application.
+This case is the more detailed version of Software Tester work scenario where the scenario is broken down into more detailed steps which the user will actually perform while using the application.
 A simple example based on the above-mentioned scenarios is:

 Scenario – User should be able to log in successfully.